 But despite enthusiasm and investments in CX initiatives over the past few years, only one in four programs end up being successful and produce tangible results.
 Due mostly to flaws in strategy and execution, great customer experiences are still out of reach for most organizations.

 The first step is to create a culture that is focused on customer experience.
-All the employees have to chip in, and the perspective of the customer has to be factored into the company vision and instilled into your company’s employees if you stand a chance of succeeding in your CX efforts.
+The perspective of the customer has to be factored into the company vision and instilled into your company’s employees if you stand a chance of succeeding in your CX efforts.

 But how do you become a customer-first company?

-Another way to do this is by putting programs in place to listen to the Voice of the Customer & sharing that data.
+Another way to do this is by putting programs in place to listen to the Voice of the Customer.
 Do all your employees know what the results were from the last survey you sent out?
 Do they know the key customer pain points you get calls on?